Tohrusky/Final2x/README.md

 ![Download](https://img.shields.io/github/downloads/Tohrusky/Final2x/total)
 ![GitHub](https://img.shields.io/github/license/Tohrusky/Final2x)

 This is a powerful tool that allows for image super-resolution to arbitrary sizes using multiple models, designed to enhance the resolution and quality of images, making them clearer and more detailed.
-Presently, it supports several models, such as RealCUGAN, RealESRGAN, Waifu2x, and SRMD.
+Presently, it supports several models, such as RealCUGAN, RealESRGAN, and Waifu2x.

 ## [Documentation](https://final2x.tohru.top)